react-native-community/discussions-and-proposals/proposals/0994-swift-package-manager-support-for-react-native-ios-projects.md

 - a `podspec` for CocoaPods users
 - SPM metadata and, optionally, `Package.swift` or prebuilt XCFramework artifacts for SPM users

+### Framework plugins (autolinking hooks)

+Some ecosystems — Expo is the first — layer their own module system on top of React Native: they discover native modules dynamically, generate a module registry, and ship mixed Swift/Objective-C/C++ modules such as `ExpoModulesCore`.
+A static `spm.modules` list cannot express this, and a one-shot post-process of the generated `Package.swift` would be overwritten the next time the auto-sync build phase re-runs autolinking.

+The prototype therefore exposes a generic **autolinking plugin hook**.
+Any dependency can register a plugin from its own `react-native.config.js` (a `spm.autolinkingPlugin` entry), and React Native invokes it wherever autolinking runs — during `add`/`update` and during the build-time sync — so a framework's contribution is regenerated on every build and never goes stale.
+The plugin receives the app/JS-root context and the discovered autolinking metadata, and returns SwiftPM package references, product dependencies, and generated-source files that React Native merges into the autolinked package graph.
+Discovery is transitive — installing the framework is enough, mirroring how CocoaPods pulls in `use_expo_modules!` — with an app-level opt-out for excluding a plugin.

+This keeps React Native framework-agnostic (no framework-specific code in core) while giving frameworks the same extension seam CocoaPods provided through the Podfile, `use_expo_modules!`, and its post-install hooks.
+Expo is the first consumer and is validating the contract, which ships as an unstable preview until proven.
+The discovery mechanism and the plugin contract are documented in `packages/react-native/scripts/spm/__doc__/spm-autolinking-plugins.md`.

 ### Transition phases

 The migration should happen in stages: